 The program pathways are:

 There are three pathways to a Doctorate of Nursing Practice degree.
-Applicants can enter the DNP program as a post-BSN student or as a student who has attained a master’s of science in nursing (MSN) degree with a clinical specialty or as a student who has attained a master’s of science in nursing without a clinical specialty.
-Post-BSN students will complete training in a clinical specialty as part of their DNP degree, which will qualify them to sit for clinical specialty certification.
-Post-MSN students who don’t currently have a clinical specialty will take classes as part of the DNP that will qualify them to sit for clinical specialty certification.
+Applicants can enter the DNP program as a post-BSN student or as a student who has attained a master’s of science in nursing (MSN) degree with a specialty or as a student who has attained a master’s of science in nursing without a specialty.
+Post-BSN students will complete training in a specialty as part of their DNP degree, which will qualify them to sit for specialty certification.
+Post-MSN students who do not currently have a specialty will take classes as part of the DNP that will qualify them to sit for specialty certification.
 More information about the three paths to a Doctorate of Nursing Practice degree can be obtained here.

 The Nurse-Midwife program is fully accredited by the ACNM Accreditation Commission for Midwifery Education (ACME) (formerly ACNM Division of Accreditation), 8403 Colesville Road, Suite 1550, Silver Spring, MD 20910-6374; Tel: 240-485-1800, http://www.midwife.org/acme, firstname.lastname@example.org.